amadigan/fintechdemo/plan.md

 low volume, so a UUIDv7 is considered safe.

 Transactions are stored in the table with a `parentId` of the account, and a `sequence` of "transaction-YYYYMMDD-000001".
-The account object stores the latestTransactionId, which is the sequence of the last transaction.
+The account object stores the `latestTransactionId`, which is the sequence of the last transaction.
 The message processor (the DynamoDB stream trigger) will transactionally stamp new transactions with the next sequence number and update the account object.
-This process uses an optimistic locking mechanism, and may retry the transaction multiple operations attempt to update the account object at the same time.
+This process uses an optimistic locking mechanism, and may retry the transaction if multiple operations attempt to update the account object at the same time.

 ## Testing

-A basic smoke test is included as `test-api.sh`.
+A basic smoke test is included as `test-comprehensive.sh`.
 This is for basic validation after deployment.
 I tend to be distrustful of tests that mock complex dependencies, such as databases.
 Therefore, most of my tests take the form of "integration tests" using surefire.
 DynamoDB is run in a docker container for the integration tests.